By Gus Pelogia on 29 Aug 2018

 In order to don’t let a juicy conversion slip through our hands when the information was just there waiting for us to act upon, we prepared 7 ways to integrate your data to power up what you have in hands to show extra insights behind both channels.

 Note: If you watched my talk at Give it a Go in Leeds, you know the 7 points below and can go straight to the template at the of this post.
 If not, your reading continues right below.
+Although we're talking about SEO and PPC here, there are tons of other marketing channels to explore out there!

 What will you need?